huawei-noah/SMARTS/ultra/README.md

   author          = {Elsayed, Mohamed and Hassanzadeh, Kimia and Nguyen, Nhat M,
-                  and Alban, Montgomery and Zhu, Xiru and Graves, Daniel and Luo, Jun}, journal         = { Machine Learning for Autonomous Driving Workshoo, Neural Information Processing Systems}, title           = {ULTRA: A reinforcement learning generalization benchmark for autonomous driving},
+                  and Alban, Montgomery and Zhu, Xiru and Graves, Daniel and Luo, Jun}, journal         = {Machine Learning for Autonomous Driving Workshoo, Neural Information Processing Systems}, title           = {ULTRA: A reinforcement learning generalization benchmark for autonomous driving},